jnwarner/homework08/README.md

 1. Read in from files
   * Get number of lines from last file because Price is a jerk
-2. Other stuff... gotta read the prompt
+2. Figure out why candidateResponse is printing e
-3. things gotta go down yo
+3. Make more functions